SamCH93/SimPaper/README.md

 reproducible in three steps.

-1. The simulation results can be reproduced from scratch following the instructions [here](./reproduce-results/).
+1. The simulation results can be reproduced from scratch following the instructions [here](./reproduce-results/) or by running `make full-repro` in this directory.
 This includes the final simulation, the tweaked simulations considered in the manuscript and more.

 2. The simulation results are saved, such that only the _analysis_ (ANOVAs) can be reproduced.
-To reproduce the results of the final simulation, follow the instructions [here](./simulation/).
-To reproduce the results of the tweaked simulation, follow the instructions [here](./hacking/).
+To reproduce the results of the final simulation, follow the instructions [here](./simulation/) or run `make partial-repro` .
+To reproduce the results of the tweaked simulation, follow the instructions [here](./hacking/) or run `make partial-repro`.
 Due to the many conditions, running the ANOVAs may take some time on a standard machine.

 3. All figures are reproducible from the results obtained by running the ANOVAs in step 2.
-Figure 1 can be reproduced by sourcing `./code/figures-ainet.R`.
+Figure 1 can be reproduced with `make figure-repro` in this directory.
 Figures for the simulations can be reproduced by following the instruction in the respective folders, as described in 1. and 2.

 # Session Info